 Be aware that cooking every meal for your dog can easily become a time-consuming task, as well as expensive.
 Also, you’ll need to become knowledgeable on this subject and your particular dog’s nutritional needs to avoid unintentionally causing deficiencies.

 5. Raw Dog Food

-This different type of dog food consists of fresh unprocessed ingredients. including raw meat, organs. and uncooked bones.
+This different type of dog food consists of fresh unprocessed ingredients. including raw meat, organs, and uncooked bones.
 You can either provide your own raw dog food or buy it commercially as refrigerated, dehydrated, or freeze-dried.
 If you purchase a commercial brand, make sure it guarantees a nutritional balance.

 There’s been much ado about the benefits of raw dog food since it mimics your dog’s biological and evolutionary roots.
-However, it’s not the best choice for dogs with comprised immune systems.
+However, it’s not the best choice for dogs with compromised immune systems.
 Also, depending on your dog’s dietary needs, raw dog food may contain elevated fat content.

 If you’re purchasing raw dog food commercially, be sure to choose a trustworthy company that uses safe practices.
 Also, keep in mind that refrigerated raw food is difficult for traveling, takes up refrigerator or freezer space, and must be stored properly.

 Dehydrated raw dog food has a longer shelf life and can be more portable if you’re on the go with your dog.
 It’s processed minimally, but be aware that you’ll pay extra for the convenience.
 Freeze-dried raw dog food is the most expensive and is typically intended for supplemental or intermittent feeding, as it’s not readily available.

 - You might be wondering what personality type your dog has – find out here!